-The objective of this workgroup is to be the caretakers of the TDep MMF grids and product outputs (https://nadp.slh.wisc.edu/committees/tdep/).
+The objective of this workgroup is to be the caretakers of the TDep MMF model and manage product outputs (https://nadp.slh.wisc.edu/committees/tdep/).
 Workgroup members will conduct research and have discussions to ensure that the TDep MMF stays current with the state of deposition science.
-The group will respond to questions and requests involving the TDep MMF products.
+The group will respond to any questions and requests involving the TDep MMF products.
 The workgroup will meet quarterly.

-In 2021, the group established focus task-groups to further breakdown the workload and improve collaboration.
-The task-groups include Product Development, Outreach, and Improvements.
-The Product Development Taskgroup will improve methods and efficiency of quality assurance/quality control procedures for the TDep MMF product.
-The Outreach task-group will focus on the TDep Total Deposition maps website and product updates.
-This task-group will focus on messaging (i.e. social media alerts) and identifying new stakeholders and collaborators.
-The Improvements task-group will focus on long-term improvements to the TDep MMF and helping to keep the TDep MMF current with the state of the science.
+The workgroup is organized into the following task-groups: Product Development, Outreach, and Improvements.
+The Product Development Taskgroup will manage version updates and oversee the quality assurance/quality control protocols.
+The Outreach task-group will focus on content of the TDep

+Total Deposition maps website, messaging (i.e. social media alerts), and identifying new stakeholders and collaborators.
+The Improvements task-group will focus on development of long-term improvements to the TDep MMF and helping to keep the TDep MMF current with the state of the science.